-Experienced navigators both respect and are wary of using a GPS device or app to navigate.
+Experienced navigators include but do not depend on a GPS device or app to navigate.
 Too often they see wilderness travelers "heads down" following their tiny screen unaware of their surroundings.
-When the navigator simply follows the GPS device and ignores cues from the passing terrain, "situational awareness"-and, therefore, safety-is diminished.
-The wilderness traveler using GPS must fight this tendency by using the following techniques.
+When the navigator simply follows the GPS device and ignores cues from the passing terrain, "situational awareness" and therefore, safety is diminished.